Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> How can I specify an exact number of objects to place using the sample foreground object placement Randomizer? </summary>
+  <summary><strong>Q: How can I specify an exact number of objects to place using the sample foreground object placement Randomizer?</strong> </summary>

 ---
 The provided `ForegroundObjectPlacementRandomizer` uses Poisson Disk sampling to find randomly positioned points in the space denoted by the provided `Width` and `Height` values.
 The distance between the sampled points will be at equal to `Separation Distance`.
 The number of sampled points will be the maximum number of points in the given area that match these criteria.